-To ensure your business stays tax compliant, you must first understand where you have an obligation to collect tax on your sales.
-Then, you need to register with the appropriate taxing authority; calculate and collect the right amount of tax from your customers; and finally, file your return and remit the tax collected to the government.
+To ensure your business stays tax compliant, you must first understand where you have an obligation to collect tax on your sales and comply with economic nexus laws.
+Then, you need to follow the sales tax registration process with the appropriate taxing authority; calculate and collect the right amount of tax from your customers; and finally, file your return and remit the tax collected to the government.

 Accurately preparing and filing your tax returns and remitting the tax collected can be complicated, as each US state and other local-level taxing authorities have different rules, such as how frequently you need to file, the type of information you need to provide, the form to use, how to submit your tax return and payment, and other administrative differences.

 This guide provides in-depth information on filing sales tax returns in the US, including specific instructions for how to file in each US state with a state sales tax.

 Sales tax is a type of indirect tax.
 Indirect taxes apply to the sales of goods or services paid for by the customer to a business, which in turn has to pay the tax collected to the state or other local tax authority.
 This is why sales tax is often referred to as a “pass-through tax.”
 The tax moves from the customer or buyer to the seller, who then remits the tax collected to the taxing authority.
 It is important to remember that you, the business, are acting as an agent of the state or other local tax authority, meaning you are holding the funds from the tax collected on behalf of the taxing authority and must remit or pay the amount collected when you file your return.
 Filing is the act of submitting a sales tax return or report of your sales activity for a period, while remittance is submitting the tax collected to appropriate government entities.

 In most situations, your tax payment (remittance) is due at the same time your tax returns and reports are due.
 Filing and remittance are often coupled together, but it’s important to keep in mind that they are two separate activities.